0atman/noboilerplate/scripts/22-starting-rust.md

 ---

-> In other languages simple things are easy and complex things are possible, in rust simple things are possible and complex things are EASY.
+> In other languages simple things are easy and complex things are possible, in Rust simple things are possible and complex things are EASY.

 ---